 Glenn Simpson is chief executive of Fusion GPS.
 He is also a partner in SNS Global and is a fellow at the International Assessment & Strategy Center.
 Previously, Simpson was a journalist for the Wall Street Journal.

-Peter Fritsch and Thomas Catan co-founded Fusion GPS.
-Fritsch previously was a senior editor who working on national security issues at the Wall Street Journal.
-Catan “covered international economics and money in politics for the Wall Street Journal.”
-Catan “was also Spain correspondent for the newspaper and the Times of London, an energy, investigative, and Argentina correspondent for The Financial Times, and a reporter for Dow Jones.”
+A third former Journal reporter, Thomas Catan, has been identified as a “partner” in the firm.
+Catan “covered international economics and money in politics for the Wall Street Journal” and “was also Spain correspondent for the newspaper and the Times of London; an energy, investigative, and Argentina correspondent for The Financial Times; and a reporter for Dow Jones.”